Welcome to our pourover coffee guide. Either you're here because you're already a huge fan of filter coffee, and you'd like some more tips.

 2. Invest some time and money in exploring the best water for coffee.

-Understanding coffee ratios is one of the most important factors when producing worldly tasting coffee.
+Understanding coffee ratios is one of the most important factors in producing world-class-tasting coffee.